-Cohesive energies of binary B-Fe and C-Fe alloys are shown in Fig. 1.
-Our results for both alloy systems are in perfect qualitative agreement with experiment [17, 18], because all the known low temperature stable phases occur on the convex hulls (notice C-Fe has no stable compounds) and all the know high temperature, metastable and unknown hypothetical structures lie above the hull.
-It is impressive how sensitive the density functional theory is to differences in chemical identity, with the many distinctions between B-Fe and C-Fe all being faithfully reproduced.
+FIG. 2.
+Enthalpies of formation and their convex hull for the C-Y binary alloys.
+Notation as in Fig. 1 because all the known low-temperature stable phases occur on the convex hulls (notice C-Fe has no stable compounds), and all the known high-temperature, metastable, and unknown hypothetical structures lie above the hull.
+It is impressive how sensitive the density-functional theory is to differences in chemical identity, with the many distinctions between B-Fe and C-Fe all faithfully reproduced.

 Many metastable phases are known in the C-Fe binary system.
-Two of these, CFe4.cP5 and CFe3.hP8 are based on FCC Iron with Carbon interstitials in, respectively, tetrahedral and octahedral sites.
-The CFe3.oP16 structure is also an important metstable phase in B-Fe.
-It can be considered as a strong distortion of the Fe3Si.cF16 structure, caused by the small atomic sizes of B and C relative to Si.
-Similarly, the energies of the interstitial cP5 and hP8 structures are lower for C than for B because the Carbon atoms are smaller than Boron.
+Two of these, $CFe_4 \cdot cP5$ and $CFe_3 \cdot hP8$ are based on face-centered-cubic (fcc) iron with carbon interstitials in, respectively, tetrahedral and octahedral sites.
+The $CFe_3 \cdot oP16$ structure is also an important metastable phase in B-Fe.
+It can be considered a strong distortion of the $Fe_3Si \cdot cF16$ structure, caused by the small atomic sizes of B and C relative to Si.
+Similarly, the energies of the interstitial cP5 and hP8 structures are lower for C than for B because the carbon atoms are smaller than boron.
 The chief B-Fe structures are discussed further in Ref.
-[4].
+4.

-The lowest-lying metastable C-Fe binary compound has the structure of C_6Cr{23} .
+The lowest-lying metastable C-Fe binary compound has the structure C_6Cr{23} .
 This crystal structure appears to be the most important competitor to metallic glass formation, and further destabilizing it is the goal of this work.